MivojBlazek/Bachelor-studies/README.md

-# Just my coding folder
+# Coding repository

-# There are stored all my projects
+This is a repository with my collage projects and exercises.

-# Trying to learn C
+At first I learnt basics in C and then I started most projects in C++.